gregArijah/gregArijah/README.md

   <br>
   <h2>Projects</h2>
   <div>
-    <p>Javatrol is a web based coversational CNC programming tool designed by machinist for machinist.
+    <p>Javatrol is a web based coversational CNC programming tool designed by machinists for machinists.
 From its inception it was meant to be user friendly, intuitive and provide all the coulds that "if only this program could..." (click image to follow link)
       <br>
       <a href="https://javatrol.herokuapp.com"><img src="./img/javatrol_image.jpeg" height="190" width="360"></a>
       <span> </span>